Walter Gretzky, father of Wayne Gretzky, dies at age 82

 — Wayne Gretzky (@WayneGretzky) March 5, 2021

+“Walter’s passion for the game and for teaching it to young players transcended place, status and skill level.
+During the two decades since Wayne retired, Walter could always be found at a rink, sharing the game with players and fans at all levels.
+Quietly and humbly, Walter dedicated so much of his time to countless charities with little fanfare but with a deep commitment to improving the lives of so many – particularly children.

+“We all will miss Walter and his infectious smile.
+On behalf of the entire National Hockey League, I extend my deepest sympathies to Wayne and the entire Gretzky family.”

 The elder Gretzky coached at various levels hockey and published multiple books on the game.
-In 2007, he was named to the Order Or Canada for his contributions to the sport.
+In 2007, he was named to the Order Of Canada for his contributions to the sport.

 —